GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-metadata.md

 remain.

 {{<callout>}}
-NIST-defined and FedRAMP-defined role-identifiers are cited in relevant portions of each guide, and summarized in the FedRAMP OSCAL Registry.
+OSCAL-defined and FedRAMP-defined role-identifiers are cited in relevant portions of each guide, and summarized in the FedRAMP OSCAL Registry.
 {{</callout>}}